qkramos2/PUF-Authentication-Protocol/README.txt

    - A random challenge is generated
    - Challenge gets sent to the PUF and the response is hashed
    - The response is compared to the 'crmap.txt' file output
-   - If they match the device is authorized (plays a game of tictactoe) <- got bored
+   - If they match the device is authorized (plays a game of tictactoe) [ELIMINATED]
-   - If they do not match, a prompt appears indicating impersonation
+   - If they do not match, a prompt appears indicating impersonation    [ELIMINATED]

+MILESTONE 2.1 UPDATE:

+Since the PUF was not designed to interface with the UART module given the time constraints of the project.
+The outputs of the PUF and their responses were recorded in a txt file.
+The FPGA would display the output via the builtin LED module on the Basys3 board.
+The hash function would then run on the responses based on the .txt files and the hashes of the 2 PUF responses were compared.
+If the hashes were different than the designed PUF has a unique characteristic in which it's device specific.

+The one-way characteristic was not tested for, however the hash function allows the PUF responses to be irreversible after they are hashed.
+This functionality indirectly proves the one-way characteristic since the PUF input cannot be determined by the PUF output.